Anteris-Dev/form-request/README.md

 To create your own validation attribute, simply extend `Anteris\FormRequest\Attributes\Rule` and provide the correct output to the `getRules()` method.

 ### Email Validation
-Do to several options available to the Email validator, the Email validation attribute accepts several flags.
+Due to several options available to the Email validator, the Email validation attribute accepts several flags.
 These are:

 - `Email::RfcValidation`
 - `Email::NoRfcWarningsValidation`